ChanMeng666/Automotive-Repair-Management-System/README.md

-# Web Application Structure
+# Selwyn Panel Beaters Online Service

 ## Overview

-The web application is designed to manage Selwyn Panel Beaters Online service, with separate interfaces for technicians and administrators.
-The application is structured using Flask, a micro web framework in Python, and utilizes MySQL for database operations.
-The application consists of several routes, functions, and templates that work together to provide the desired functionality.
+Selwyn Panel Beaters Online Service is a web application designed to manage the services of Selwyn Panel Beaters, with dedicated interfaces for technicians and administrators.
+The application is built using Flask, a micro web framework in Python, and MySQL for database operations.
+It encompasses several routes, functions, and templates to deliver the required functionality.

 ## Development Process

+### Front-End Development

-The development process began with the front-end design using WebStorm, which facilitated the creation of a user-friendly interface.
-The back-end functionality was then implemented using PyCharm, ensuring a seamless integration between the front-end and back-end components.
+The front-end design was initiated using WebStorm, facilitating the creation of an intuitive and user-friendly interface.
+The design adheres to the Bootstrap documentation, ensuring a consistent and responsive layout across various devices.

+### Back-End Development

+The back-end functionality was implemented using PyCharm, integrating seamlessly with the front-end components.
+Flask handles the routing and processing, while MySQL manages the data storage and retrieval.

+## Application Structure

-## Templates
+### Templates

-Templates are used to define the HTML structure of the application's pages.
-They are designed according to the Bootstrap documentation (https://getbootstrap.com/docs/5.3/getting-started/introduction/), which provided guidelines for page layout and component usage.
-WebStorm was used to visually check the design effects in real-time, ensuring consistency and responsiveness across different devices.
+Templates define the HTML structure of the application's pages.
+Designed according to Bootstrap guidelines, these templates ensure a consistent look and feel.
+The design was visually checked in real-time using WebStorm.

-## Navigation
+### Navigation

-The application uses Bootstrap's `navs-tabs` component for the navigation bar, which allows for a clear and organized layout.
-By nesting `<div class="container">` elements, I successfully resolved the issue of having multiple `class="nav-link active"` elements on a single page, which is a common limitation in Bootstrap.
+The application employs Bootstrap's `navs-tabs` component for the navigation bar, offering a clear and organised layout.
+The use of nested `<div class="container">` elements resolves the common Bootstrap issue of having multiple `class="nav-link active"` elements on a single page.

-## Overall Layout
+### Overall Layout

-The application's overall layout is designed to divert technicians and administrators to their respective pages from the home page.
-This diversion approach ensures that each user role has a tailored experience, reducing the chance of confusion or accidental actions.
-All pages inherit the Bootstrap styling and JavaScript from `base.html`, which includes `bootstrap.min.css` and `bootstrap.bundle.min.js`, providing a consistent look and feel across the application.
+The application's layout directs technicians and administrators to their respective pages from the home page, ensuring a tailored experience for each user role.
+All pages inherit Bootstrap styling and JavaScript from `base.html`, maintaining a consistent interface.

-## Design Decisions

-### Design Considerations
+### Design Decisions

+#### Separation of Concerns

-The application was designed with a clear separation of concerns in mind.
-Technicians and administrators have different roles and permissions, which is reflected in the routes they can access.
-The use of separate templates for different user roles ensures that the interface is tailored to their specific needs.
+The application is designed with a clear separation of concerns.
+Technicians and administrators have distinct roles and permissions, reflected in the routes they can access.
+Separate templates for different user roles ensure a tailored interface.

-### Editing Functionality
+#### Editing Functionality

-Editing functionality is implemented using the same template with conditional statements (IF statements) to enable editing.
-This approach keeps the code clean and avoids redundancy by not creating separate templates for viewing and editing.
+Editing functionality is implemented using conditional statements within the same template, keeping the code clean and avoiding redundancy.

-### Data Transmission
+#### Data Transmission

-GET requests are used for retrieving data (e.g., listing jobs or customers), while POST requests are used for submitting data (e.g., modifying job details or marking bills as paid).
-This follows the RESTful design principles, where GET requests are idempotent and POST requests are used for creating or updating resources.
+GET requests retrieve data (e.g., listing jobs or customers), while POST requests submit data (e.g., modifying job details or marking bills as paid), adhering to RESTful design principles.

-# Database Questions
+## Database Schema

 ### Job Table Creation

-The SQL statement that creates the `job` table is:
+The `job` table is created using the following SQL statement:

 ```sql
 CREATE TABLE IF NOT EXISTS job